 About the Band

 Keller Central High School is a Texas UIL Class 6A high school in the Keller Independent School District located north of Fort Worth, Texas.
 Established in 2003, the band program has grown steadily to its current membership of nearly 300 students.
 Learning opportunities for KCHS Band students include marching band, 4 concert bands, 2 nationally-competitive winterguards, percussion ensemble, indoor drumline, jazz band, various chamber ensembles and AP music theory.
-In its short history, the band program has seen much success including an appearance at the 2012 UIL State Marching Contest and 9 UIL Sweepstakes Awards.
-The Keller Central Marching Band appeared in BOA Regional Finals in St. Louis and Dallas in 2013, and Arlington in 2015.
-Most recently, the band was a semi-finalist at BOA Grand Nationals in 2015.
+In its short history, the band program has seen much success including an appearance at the 2012 UIL State Marching Contest and 11 UIL Sweepstakes Awards.
+The Keller Central Marching Band appeared in BOA Regional Finals in St. Louis and Dallas in 2013, Arlington in 2015, and was a semi-finalist at BOA Grand Nationals in 2015.
+The Keller Central Wind Ensemble was named a TMEA Honor Band Finalist in 2016 and 2018.
+The Wind Ensemble and Percussion Ensemble were invited to perform at the 2019 Music for All National Festival in Indianapolis.

 The Concert Ensembles